-A FACT Alert must be set for 45 days prior to the absence end date to establish continued eligibility.
+An alert must be set for 45 days prior to the absence end date to establish continued eligibility.

 Note: A newborn that has not entered the home due to continued hospitalization from birth, having not been medically released from the hospital, is not considered absent from the home and is an eligible member of the household.